 Do you know what your credit score is or what is on your credit report?
 Your credit score is a large factor in determining whether you will be approved for a mortgage option.
 It also will determine what your interest rate will be.
 Therefore, it’s a good idea to research your score and verify the accuracy of your credit report before you apply.
 For more information on the importance of your credit score, visit our Understanding Credit page.
 To request a free annual credit report, visit AnnualCreditReport.com.
 Beware of other sites promising you a free credit score.
 These often come with hidden enrollment fees and don’t provide you with your entire credit report.

 Don’t be scared off from buying a home because you think you can’t afford the down payment.
 There are programs available that can assist you in making your down payment, and there are many down payment options that ask for less than 20% down on a home.

-Locking in a 15 or 30-year mortgage can seem like an overwhelming commitment, but it is possible to pay down your mortgage early.
-By making two payments each month, you will pay more toward your principal each year which will ultimately allow you to pay off your mortgage faster.
+Locking in a 15 or 30-year mortgage option can seem like an overwhelming commitment.
+But it is possible to pay down your mortgage early.
+By making two payments each month, you will pay more toward your principal each year.
+This will ultimately allow you to pay off your mortgage faster.

 Mortgage Insurance is required on FHA loans and Conventional loans with a down payment of less than 20% and is typically paid monthly.
-This fee protects your lender in case you were to default on your loan payments and can vary based on your down payment and/or credit score.
+This fee protects your lender in case you were to default on your loan payments.
+It can vary based on your down payment and/or credit score.
 It’s important to know your options as Mortgage Insurance will increase your monthly payment.

 Although your credit history is important, having a past foreclosure, bankruptcy, or short sale on your credit report does NOT mean you cannot qualify for a mortgage.
-Many factors are considered when determining mortgage loan eligibility.
-Speak to one of our representatives today to learn more about what you might qualify for based on your past history!
+Many factors are considered when determining mortgage option eligibility.
+Speak to one of our representatives today to learn more about what might qualify for based on your history!